scheinmensch/Tanzania_Tourism_Prediction/README.md

-*THIS NOTEBOOK IS WORK IN PROGRESS*
+*THIS PROJECT IS WORK IN PROGRESS, May 2023*

 # Zindi Challenge [Tanzania Tourism Prediction](https://zindi.africa/competitions/tanzania-tourism-prediction)